 Children and families are well nourished, protected from infection and disease, and have access to essential health services.

-- World Vision focused on creating campaigns to inform communities about the Zika virus in order to prevent the spread of this disease.
+- We focused on creating campaigns to inform communities about the Zika virus in order to prevent the spread of this disease.
 Zika is a mosquito-borne virus than can cause birth defects in babies.

 - To improve health and nutrition for children under age 5, parents have been trained on nutritious meal preparation, personal hygiene, and preventing and treating infectious diseases.